Raising-Arrows-Academy/adventure-game/README.md

-# 🏰 Castle Escape - AI-Assisted Adventure Game
+# 🎮 Adventure Game Collection - AI-Assisted Learning

-Welcome to **Castle Escape**!
-This is a text-based adventure game built collaboratively using Python and AI as a learning tool.
+Welcome to the **Adventure Game Collection**!
+This is a collection of text-based adventure games built collaboratively using Python and AI as a learning tool.
+Currently featuring **Castle Escape**!

 ## 🎯 Project Overview